abluescarab/hacknet-ModManager/README.md

 * Mod information is read from a file with the name <modname>.hackmod in JSON format.

 ### Mod Info JSON
-Your mod's .dll file and .json file should have the same name.
-The JSON file should include these attributes (*attributes are case-sensitive*):
+Your mod's .dll file and .hackmod file should have the same name.
+The .hackmod file should follow a JSON format and should include these attributes (*attributes are case-sensitive*):

 * **Title**: Title (does not have to match .dll file)
 * **Description**: Description